What is Stamp Duty?

 • You can own commercial property

-First time buyers in Scotland get an exemption on properties up to the value of £175,000.
-If the property is more than that, they’ll get 0% up to £175,000 and then pay the regular amount on the rest of the property.
+First Time Buyers in Scotland get an exemption on properties up to the value of £175,000.
+If the property is more than that, they’ll get 0% up to £175,000 and then pay the regular amount on the rest of the property

-First time buyers in Wales do not have an exemption as the threshold is higher, and property prices in Wales are lower are general.
-The majority of first time buyers buy below the threshold.
+First Time Buyers in Wales do not have an exemption as the threshold is higher, and property prices in Wales are lower are general.
+The majority of First Time Buyers buy below the threshold.

 How do you pay it?